Troop 444 Mountaineers

 The Troop tests its Scouting skills against other Troops in the Denver area each year at a fall Camporee and a winter camping Klondoree.
 Troop 444 is historically outstanding, usually winning many of the overall competitions.
 Other Troops will often comment about the spirit of the Troop, particularly about the robust cheers throughout the competition of FOUR-FOUR-FOUR!

 The Troop is very proud of its Summer Camp Program.
 Unlike other Troops in the area, since 1964, Troop 444 has conducted its own week-long summer camp staffed entirely by alumni, volunteers, and parents.
-The boys literally build the camp every year at Wellington Lake, live in it for a week, and take it down before they go home.
+The scouts literally build the camp every year at Wellington Lake, live in it for a week, and take it down before they go home.
 The camp has all of the facilities of a regular Scout camp, including kitchen, dining area, campsites, waterfront, rifle and archery ranges, first aid station, council ring, and man specialized training sites.

 The Troop also has many advanced programs for older Scouts.
-We believe that our ability to keep the program interesting and challenging for these young men is one of the great strengths of Troop 444.
+We believe that our ability to keep the program interesting and challenging for these young men and women is one of the great strengths of Troop 444.

 About Boy Scouts